Thinkers50 Leaders50 Logo

 Your guide to hotels, food, and things to do during the Thinkers50 London Summit & Awards Gala

 This guide brings together our hotel recommendations, some handpicked restaurants and bars, and a selection of things to see and do from iconic landmarks to hidden gems.
-We’ve gathered local tips to help you make the most of your stay, whether you’re here for a short visit or making a long weekend of it.
+We’ve gathered local tips to help you make the most of your stay, whether you’re here for the event or planning to spend a little more time in London.

 The Thinkers50 Team